Abhi10699/Python-String-Encrypter/Readme.md

 ## Installation
 Download or clone it.
 Run it as a simple python programme but pass the string that is to be encrypted as an argument.
 For eg python encrypt.py john
+## Note
+[!]
+If your are doing for the second time then delete the encrypted.txt and decrypted.txt file and then continue.
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`